5 Ways to Prepare your Plumbing for Freezing Weather.

-Leinbach Services Inc. has locations in Tennessee to serve you in Kingsport, Johnson City, Bristol TN and Abingdon, VA.
+Leinbach Services Inc. has locations in Tennessee to serve you in Kingsport, Johnson City and Bristol TN.
 Call Leinbach Services Inc. for all your plumbing needs.

 We do: water heater repair, faucet repair, drain cleaning, toilet repair, toilet replacement, Heating, HVAC, AC, heating and air, heating & cooling, air conditioning, furnace, electrical, wiring installation, electrical wiring, home improvement, house repair, garage door repairs, commercial door repair, commercial door replacement.